sejungkwak/connect-4/README.md

     - The height of cells was not dynamically adjusted to the screen resizing.
     - The layout of other pages was not changed by screen resizing if a game hadn't been started.

   - Reason: `Uncaught TypeError: Cannot read properties of null (reading 'clientWidth')`.
-The property I was referring to is a cell in the game board, and there is no cell if the user hasn't pressed the __START__ button on the __New Game__ page.
+The property I was referring to is a cell(`div`) in the game board, and there is no cell if the user hasn't pressed the __START__ button on the __New Game__ page.
-  - Fix: I added the code that sets the height when the __Play__ page opens.
-I also added a condition inside the `resize` event listener to check if a game has started, if so, it calls the function that sets the height.
+  - Fix: I added the code that sets the cell's height when the __Play__ page opens.
+I also added a condition inside the `resize` event listener to check if a game has started.
+If so, it calls the function that sets the cell's height.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/32edb5295e56a90bdf7a94f0afbf6f50cfacfd08)
   - However, I removed the code in JS at the end since I needed to add extra code for the 404 page which is not linked to the JS file.
-I added `calc(board width - block margin)` to the board container height instead.
+I added `calc(board width - rows' block margin)` to the board container's height instead.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/935b172029f2b459480588464926b4f33f9dc381)

-- `min()` and `gap` for `flex`
+- Browser support for `min()` and `gap` for `flex`

   - Error: The layout was not what I designed when viewing on an older browser.

     ![Bug: Browser compatibility](documentation/bugs/bug-min.jpeg)

   - Reason: According to [_Can I use_](https://caniuse.com/), `min()` and `gap` for the flexbox are supported by newer browser versions that were released after 2019 and 2020 respectively.
-  - Fix: I replaced the `min()` property with `width` and `max-width` where possible, and added a media query where impossible.
-For the `gap` property, I removed this property and added a margin to the child element.
+  - Fix: I replaced the `min()` property with `width` and `max-width` where possible or added a media query where impossible.
+For the `gap` property, I removed it and added a margin to the child element.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/935b172029f2b459480588464926b4f33f9dc381)

 - Sound delay in Safari

   - Error: The disc drop sound was delayed or wasn't played in Safari when multiple discs were placed in a short time.
-  - Reason: The `Audio()` constructor was called globally.
+  - Reason: I was not able to spot the exact reason for the issue, but this seems something to do with _Apple_ disabling automatic sound playing.
   - Fix: I moved the code that calls the `Audio()` constructor inside the function that plays the sound.
 However, this change caused a freeze issue on iOS.
 Please refer to the next bug fix for more details.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/82caddcc05e56dec61f56d117416b68d31877b19)